 There are also some small indoor shopping arcades with some extremely cool, fashionable shoe shops and at prices you cannot pass up.
 Buy a cute pair of shoes at one shop, then move onto the shop next door for a cheap skirt or shirt to go with them.

 On the ground floor, you’ll find shops selling running shoes, men’s and women’s shoes, shops where all the shoes are 199 baht and that have hundreds of styles and colors, and shops selling beautiful silk and jeweled Thai flip flops for only 199 baht (US $6.50).

 Central World Plaza, Amarin Plaza, Siam Paragon – At these three upscale shopping malls, if you’re looking for designer shoes, here’s where you’ll find them.
 Brands like Jimmy Choo, Naturalizer, Nine West, Gucci, Fendi, Ted Baker, Prada, Christian Dior, they’re all (and more!) at these three shopping malls.

 Chatuchak Weekend Market – South east Asia’s largest outdoor market with more than 13,000 stalls, Chatuchak has hundreds of shoe stalls selling every style you could want.
 Prices start as low as 100 baht ($3.25) and go up to 1,500 baht (around $46) for the most gorgeous pair of soft, handmade leather shoes you’ve ever had the privilege to wear.

-I buy handmade silk Thai flip flops here (with lovely flowers and jewels around the toes), handstitched fabric hilltribe shoes complete with bells on the buckles, and even handpainted pliimsoles for less than $8 a pair.
+I buy handmade silk Thai flip flops here (with lovely flowers and jewels around the toes), handstitched fabric hilltribe shoes complete with bells on the buckles, and even hand-painted plimsoles for less than $10 a pair.

-There are so many places to buy shoes in Bangkok, you’ll be spoiled for choice.
+There are so many places to buy cheap shoes in Bangkok, you’ll be spoiled for choice.
 Plus, unlike clothing that often doesn’t fit westerners in Thailand, shoes fit just about anyone.